2000 Solomon Islands coup d'état: Peace accords

-Munda Accord

 The Munda Accord was focused on the Western Province, and drawn up in July 1999.
 The Accord expressed that the Western Province wanted to restrict the movement of unemployed vagrants, into their province.
 This in addition to setting down stringent measures against its own people who allow their land to be settled by outsiders and direct allocation of land other than for the purpose of public interest must be stopped outright in Western Province.
 Building on the Munda Accord, the Premiers of Malaita and Western Provinces co-signed a Communique: Western Province Ethnic Tension in August 1999.

-Western Leader's Communique

 As well as the Communique signed in August 1999, a second one was formed in April 2000.
 The Communique was centered around the Western Province’s response to the Provincial Government Decentralisation Bill proposed in 1999, due to go to parliament in April 2000.
 The Communique aimed to allow the Western Province more independence both economically and politically.
 It stated that the Western Province wanted: